 - Assured Guaranty Municipal Corp. v.
 JPMorgan Chase Bank; Syncora Guarantee Inc. v.
 Jefferson County, Ala.: In New York Supreme Court, defeated motions to dismiss claims of two monoline insurers against JPMorgan and Jefferson County, Alabama in suits alleging fraud in connection with the procurement of municipal bond insurance and seeking hundreds of millions in damages for past and future claims payments.

 - Kearny Investors S.A.R.L. v.
-Goldman Sachs & Co.: In Southern District of New York, represented multiple KKR funds against Goldman Sachs and other investment banks based on alleged violations of federal and state securities laws arising from the issuance of SunEdison securities.
+Goldman Sachs & Co.: In the Southern District of New York, represented multiple KKR funds against Goldman Sachs and other investment banks based on alleged violations of federal and state securities laws arising from the issuance of SunEdison securities.

-- Article 77 Proceedings re Countrywide and JPMorgan Settlements: In New York Supreme Court, represented investor AIG in proceedings initiated by RMBS trustees over the distribution methodology of $8.5 billion settlement with Bank of America and $4.5 billion settlement with JPMorgan.
+- Article 77 Proceedings re Countrywide and JPMorgan Settlements: In New York Supreme Court, represented investor AIG in proceedings initiated by RMBS trustees over the distribution methodology of an $8.5 billion settlement with Bank of America and a $4.5 billion settlement with JPMorgan.

 - MBIA Ins.
 Corp. v.
-Merrill Lynch, Pierce, Fenner & Smith, Inc.: In New York Supreme Court, represented monoline insurer MBIA in obtaining confidential settlement in multi-billion-dollar action concerning credit default swaps and financial guaranties written by Merrill Lynch on CDOs.
+Merrill Lynch, Pierce, Fenner & Smith, Inc.: In New York Supreme Court, represented monoline insurer MBIA in obtaining a confidential settlement in multi-billion-dollar action concerning credit default swaps and financial guaranties written by Merrill Lynch on CDOs.

 - SemGroup adversary proceedings: In Delaware Bankruptcy Court, represented the SemGroup Litigation Trust, instituted following SemGroup’s bankruptcy, in obtaining confidential settlement of claims against entities and individuals who allegedly orchestrated fraudulent transfers and breaches of fiduciary duties.